Pisaru/romai/README.md

 ## Project Overview

+This repository presents an academic project implementing a real-time joint angle measurement pipeline based on MMPOSE.

-ROMAI provides a fully automated pipeline optimized for Google Colab:
+The pipeline is optimized for use in Google Colab and includes:
-* 2D markerless human pose estimation using pre-trained HRNet-W32
+* 2D markerless human pose estimation using a pre-trained HRNet-W32 model
 * Automated joint angle computation from extracted keypoints
-* Batch video processing outputting raw CSV keypoint data and angle-annotated videos
+* Batch video processing that outputs raw CSV keypoint data and angle-annotated videos
-* Clinically validated measurement performance for shoulder ROM (flexion, extension, abduction)
+* Experimental evaluation for shoulder range of motion (ROM) (flexion, extension, abduction)

 ## Demo